TheJordach/TheJordach/README.md

 - 🌱 I’m currently learning more about Statistics & ML.
 - 👯 I’m looking to collaborate on nothing for now.
 - 🤔 I’m not looking for help for now.
-- 💬 Ask me about python or python related topic on data science.
+- 💬 Ask me about scala,python or python related topic on data science.
 - 📫 How to reach me: Likedin
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I spend almost 12 hours learning something new every day.